I Need Space

 It’s beneficial to have some alone time, a space where I’m away from other people.
 It’s optimal to have a physical space, like a studio, to create and store creative tools.
 There is also the idea of giving myself space, as in freedom, to make mistakes, experiment, and have silly ideas.

-Having space away from other people helps me to sort out all the other “voices” in the world so I can better hear my own.
+Having space away from other people helps me to sort out all the other voices, fads, ideas, and styles in the world so I can better hear my own.
 I’m an empath, meaning I pick up other people’s feeling and energy which can alter my own.
 Having alone time allows me to feel my own inner inklings more clearly.
+I don’t need a studio for this, I can have alone time during a walk, sitting on my couch or even driving in the car.

-Don’t be afraid to claim some space for your creativity.
+Don’t be afraid to claim some space - alone-time, a location and mental freedom - for your creativity.
 You are worth it!

 *If you’d love to have a friend (that’s me!) send you emails of encouragement, insight and suggestions to live a creative life, then click here to sign up for CELEBRATE the newsletter.
 Or pop in here to the blog whenever the spirit moves you for a creative nudge!